rtthomas/ReactContactLite/README.md

 At startup the client prompts for an application password, simultaneously fetching all entities from the server.
 Upon password acceptance, if the entity retrieval is not finished, an activity spinner is displayed.

-For each entity type, a source folder named for the type ("companies", etc.) contains the following files:
+For each entity type, specified as <Entity> below, a source folder named for the type ("companies", etc.) contains the following files:
 - `<Entity>List.js` displays a sortable table of all the entities
 - `<Entity>.js` displays a modal popup for creating or editing an entity
 - `<EntityACtions>.js` defines Redux asynchronous action constants an asynchronous `save<Entity>` action method for sending new or edited entities to the server